Hydroseeding Services in Fairhaven, MA

 Fertilizer is mixed into the slurry to provide nutrients the seed needs for germination and early growth.
 This eliminates separate fertilizer application and ensures that nutrients are available when the grass needs them most.

-Water in mixture activates everything and helps slurry adhere to soil.
-The mixture sprays on thick enough to stay in place but thin enough to let grass emerge through mulch layer as it germinates.
+Water in the mixture activates everything and helps the slurry adhere to the soil.
+The mixture sprays on thick enough to stay in place but thin enough to let grass emerge through the mulch layer as it germinates.

-Green dye often gets added to slurry making it visible during application.
-This helps applicator see coverage and avoid missing spots or over-applying areas.
+Green dye often gets added to the slurry, making it visible during application.
+This helps the applicator see coverage and avoid missing spots or over-applying areas.
 Dye fades quickly and doesn't affect grass growth.

 Hydroseeding works well on new construction sites, slopes prone to erosion, large residential or commercial lawns, roadsides after utility work, and areas where traditional seeding fails due to washout or erosion.